 Limited Clients.
 Proven Results.

 By limiting the number of clients we serve, the Domestic Violence Defense Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your University Heights domestic violence charge.
-Domestic Violence Defense Lawyer Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in University Heights, Ohio.
+Domestic Violence Defense Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in University Heights, Ohio.

-Licensed to practice law in Ohio since 2003, Domestic Violence Lawyer Robert Stiefvater has a proven track record of successfully defending University Heights domestic violence cases.
+Licensed to practice law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending University Heights domestic violence cases.
 Call and speak with Robert about your case.
-Even if our Domestic Violence Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.
+Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.

 Ohio law defines Domestic Violence as: